TungVietLe/HandsOn/README.md

 - Demo Use: https://youtu.be/0ZqBgqMGOlc?si=09HIryc_1vLpYP-l
 - Demo Notes Drawing: https://youtu.be/-qrMq-FZTkg?si=WSMF8oVQxwj4frcs

+# Interacting with the environment using natural language
+a.
+Speak to Hands On:
+- “I need a weight[object] made of iron[material] to conduct a buoyancy force experiment”.
+- “Change the simulation gravity[field] to the moon’s gravity[value]”.
+- “Set the height[field] of liquid[target] to 57cm[value]”.
+- “Spawn something to measure length[description]”.

+b.
+Best Practices:
+i.
+It’s good to keep it concise about what your intentions are. ii.
+You can ask Hands On to assist you with details.
+Example: “Show me the forces analysis of objects.” iii.
+Beside speech interaction, you can also interact with the simulation using real-world physical movement.
+Example: “grab object, move object around.” iv.
+Users are also able to take notes anywhere in the environment, so the world is your infinite, limitless canvas.

 # What's next for Hands On
 Real-time feedback
 Collaboration on the same AR environment